myshell-ai/AIlice/README.md

 This is also a very interesting attempt.
 Cadquery is a python package that uses python programming for cad modeling.
 We try to use AIlice to automatically build 3D models!
 This can give us a glimpse of how mature geometric intuition can be in LLM's world view.
 Of course, after implementing multimodal support, we can enable AIlice to see the models she creates, allowing for further adjustments and establishing a highly effective feedback loop.
 This way, it might be possible to achieve truly usable language-controlled 3D modeling.

-- **"Please search the internet for 100 tutorials in various branches of physics and download the PDF files you find to a folder named "physics".
+- **"Please search the internet for 100 tutorials in various branches of physics and download the PDF files you find to a folder named 'physics'.
 There is no need to verify the content of pdfs, we only need a rough collection for now."** Utilizing AIlice to achieve automatic data set collection and construction is one of our ongoing objectives.
 Currently, the researcher employed for this functionality still has some deficiencies, but it is already capable of providing some intriguing results.

 - **"Please conduct an investigation on open-source PDF OCR tools, with a focus on those capable of recognizing mathematical formulas and converting them into LaTeX code.
 Consolidate the findings into a report."**